CNN: The Sixth Mass Global Extinction has arrived

 Read more on wildlife extinction and endangered species threats:

-Earth is in the midst of its sixt mass extinction – wake up call, folks!
+Earth is in the midst of its sixth mass extinction – wake up call, folks!

-Oceans spiraling downwards, threatening life on earth
+Oceans spiralling downwards, threatening life on earth

 Israel Animals Killed by Economic Development

-Photo of elephant climate change victim by Cnn.Com
+Photo of elephant climate change victim by CNN